izzahlux/Employee_Productivity_Predictor/README.md

 ## Objective & Method
 1. Create garment employee's productivity predictor

    Create predictive model using linear regression machine learning algorithm.
-In this project we will use several method of linear regression, that are :
+In this project we will use several method of linear regression, compare  their performance, and choose one of the best model.
+The method that we use are :
    * Multiple Linear Regression
    * Ridge Regression
    * Lasso Regression